Your RV Water System Explained

 You do the math for your water tank (capacity in gallons x 8.3).

-Of course, driving with a full fresh water tank also depends on where you can or cannot get water.
+Of course, driving with a full water tank also depends on where you can or cannot get water.

 Sometimes the nearest water source is nowhere close to where you are camping.